 Eating food in a particular way

-Many people with eating disorders will have a particular routine when it comes to eating food.
+Many people with eating disorders will have a particular routine when it comes to eating food, especially if they're suffering from bulimia.
 For example, they may eat their salad first, leave carbohydrates until last or cut their food up into very small pieces.